 The lightly patterned surface makes them exceptionally grippy.
 The design offers ample coverage to protect your arms as well as your hands from the heat of the oven and hot pots and pans.
 If you’re in camp mitt, this pair is sure to exceed your expectations.

-Best Overall Pot Holders: Ritz Royale Collection 100% Cotton Terry Cloth Pot Holder
+Best Overall Pot Holders: Ritz Royale Collection 100 Percent Cotton Terry Cloth Pot Holder

 Eight color choices